aura-laboratory/CamelinaWeed-A-UAV-Dataset-for-Crop-Monitoring-Weed-Mapping-and-Field-Analysis-in-Camelina-sativa/README.md

 ## Overview

-This repository provides documentation for a UAV-based dataset collected in *Camelina sativa* fields in Greece.
+This repository provides documentation for **CamelinaWeed**, a UAV-based dataset collected in *Camelina sativa* fields in Greece.

 The dataset includes RGB and multispectral UAV imagery acquired from agricultural fields in Thessaloniki and Chalkidiki during summer 2025 and winter 2025–2026.
-It contains manually annotated RGB images with polygon-based weed annotations, as well as unannotated RGB images, multispectral images, raw UAV images, and orthomosaic products.
+It contains annotated RGB images with polygon-based weed annotations created by human experts.
+In addition to the annotated data, the dataset also provides raw RGB imagery, multispectral images, and orthomosaic products.

-The dataset was created to support research in computer vision, precision agriculture, weed detection, crop monitoring, and field-level analysis under realistic agricultural conditions.
+CamelinaWeed was created to support research in computer vision, precision agriculture, weed detection, crop monitoring, and field-level analysis under realistic agricultural conditions.

----

 ## Annotation Preview